King Charles III's coronation: The schedule and how to watch the ceremony as Britain's monarch is crowned

 - Location: London, England

-Online stream: Live on CBS News and on your mobile or streaming device
+Online stream: Live on CBS News Minnesota and on your mobile or streaming device

 Coronation day schedule, May 6: